-It is now alleged that if you drive down Badarka Road in Chugiak at around 3.30am you may see the man cradling the lifeless corpse of his daughter sitting by the roadside.
+It is now alleged that if you drive down Badarka Road in Chugiak at around 3.30 am you may see the man cradling the corpse of his daughter sitting by the roadside.

-The Red Onion Saloon in Skagway was originally a brothel, but it has served various different purposes over the years including an army barracks, a bakery, a laundry, a union hall, a gift shop and a television studio!
+The Red Onion Saloon in Skagway was originally a brothel, but it has served various purposes over the years including army barracks, a bakery, a laundry, a union hall, a gift shop, and a television studio!
 These days you can take a guided tour of the property with tour guides dressed as madams of the era!

 It really is like taking a step back into the height of the gold rush!
 The Red Onion Saloon had a unique way of doing business.
 The first floor was the bar area and the upper floor had ten rooms where the ‘ladies’ could entertain their guests.
 Down in the bar, there were ten dolls each representing the working girls.
 If the doll was laid flat on her back it meant that girl was occupied, if it was sitting upright it meant that she was available!

 In terms of paranormal activity, one of the most prominent ghosts that are said to call The Red Onion Saloon home is a female spirit known as Lydia.
 It’s believed that Lydia was one of the prostitutes that once worked at the brothel.
 Her footsteps are often felt on the second floor where the brothel used to operate and visitors also report a strong scent of perfume and unusual cold spots.